DarthReca/crisis-dqn/README.md

 - **('query', String)**, the query

-To better undestand the meaning refers to **CrisisFacts 2022** data.
+To better understand the meaning, refer to **CrisisFacts 2022** data.

 ## Authors & contributors